Collection:

 Wedding Announcement

-Both are native Texans, so I used native wildflowers for the garland in their wedding colors (of course).
+Both my brother and sister in law are native Texans, so I used native wildflowers for the garland, using two of their their wedding colors.
 I chose to have my brother depicted in mostly angular, straight lines, while using curves for his fiancée.
+2015

 Ideation and evolution of the flower shapes